samstk/BaremetalRPI/README.md

 # BaremetalRPI
 A C++ implementation of a bare metal OS for the Raspberry PI 3a+.

+## Current State
+Currently no longer continuing with this project.
+This will be archived however the source is still available in case anyone wants a look.

 ## Credits
 Credits to bztsrc on Github for his C tutorials (https://github.com/bztsrc/raspi3-tutorial/blob/master/), which helped enormously for the